ansys/pyensight/doc/source/calc_functions.rst

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 10 90

     * - scalar
-      - any scalar variable, that is pressure, mach, a vector component, etc
+      - any scalar variable, such as pressure, mach, or a vector component, etc

     * - velocity
-      - a vector variable
+      - vector variable
     * - density
       - scalar, constant, or constant per part variable, or constant number